 The temptation is almost too great.

-To avoid the pain, to fly over it or crawl under it, but in the path of spirituality, however mystical it may be, no route avoids or escapes or evades the pain.
+To avoid the pain, to fly over it or crawl under it.
+But in the path of spirituality, however mystical it may be, no route avoids the pain.
+No route escapes or evades the pain.

 There is also no above, for spirituality attaches itself to the pain and descends into it.

-All not insurmountable, but sometimes it is simply unbearable, sometimes it is too complicated and the task too great, the confidence too small, then a new moment will come.
+All not insurmountable, but sometimes it is simply unbearable.
+Sometimes it is too complicated and the task too great.
+The confidence is too small.
+Then a new moment will come.

 The task of changing the juvenile court and the foster care service with one stroke is too great!

-There will be moments when we choose not to avoid it by stopping the autopilot from taking small steps forward, meeting fellow sufferers, and taking initiatives to further raise awareness. (of our many small or large addictions)
+There will be moments when we choose not to avoid it.
+We will stop the autopilot from taking small steps forward.
+We will meet fellow sufferers.
+We will take initiatives to further raise awareness. (of our many small or large addictions)

 There is a lot of sadness, not hopelessness, frustration, cynicism, emptiness, but space.